Wilhelm Topps Minde: Wilhelm Topp

 In 1874, Den Langeske Stiftelse was sold to the Copenhagen-based merchant (hørkræmmer) Wilhelm Christian Topp, whose wife was originally from Roskilde.
 Topp made the house available to his wife's sister, Marie Therese Elisabeth Rasmussen.
 Upon her brother-in-law's death, in 1883 she installed a sign with the name "Wilhelm Topps Minde 1874".
 The property was later acquired by Weber, who already owned the adjacent Weber House.

 Later history

 In 1940, it was acquired by the cathedral from one of Weber's descendants to eliminate the risk of modern, taller structures within its immediate vicinity.
-From 1967, Wilhelm Topps Minde was left empty for a while.
+From 1967, Wilhelm Topps Minde was left empty for several years.
 A renovation of the building was completed in 1975.

 In 1980, Wilhelm Topps Minde was listed in the Danish registry of protected buildings and places.

 Architecture

 Wilhelm Tops Minde is a typical example of 18th century Danish market town architecture.
 The building is just five bays wide and has a three-bay, two-storey avant-corps.
 The roof is clad with red tile.